Real Estate Loans

 Fixed Rate Loans

 A fixed rate loan has a set interest rate and monthly mortgage payment that is maintained for the life of the loan.
-There are different terms or durations of the loan available – 15 years, 20, 25, 30, even 40 years.
-This would be best if you intended to stay in your home for that length of time or more, or are conservative and did not want to take a risk that the mortgage payment will increase in the future.
+The 30 year loan is the most popular be best if you intended to stay in your home for that length of time or more, or are conservative and did not want to take a risk that the mortgage payment will increase in the future.

 A balloon mortgage is a variation on the fixed rate loan.
 It provides for a lower initial interest rate for the first 5 – 10 years of the loan, based on an amortization of 30 years.
 After the initial period the loan actually becomes due or can be renewed at the current fixed rate of the market at that time.
 The interest rate of the initial period is typically ¼ to ½ % lower, there is generally a small fee of approximately $250 to convert the loan, and when renewed with the current lender there is generally an additional small percentage added to the fixed rate (perhaps ½ %).
 This program would be beneficial for someone who perhaps plans to move in the next 5 – 7 years and who wants a lower initial payment.